SanityLacking/BrevisNet/README.md

 [notebooks/experiments](https://github.com/SanityLacking/BrevisNet/tree/main/notebooks/experiments) contains notebooks to branch and evaluate each of the tested models from the journal experiment. <br>

 # Model Building
+Pre-trained models can be built using scripts in [/Brevis/Raw_Models/](https://github.com/SanityLacking/BrevisNet/tree/main/brevis/raw_models).
+Each model was trained on Cifar10 for a minimum of 50 epochs until convergence.

 # Logging